 each) prior to Part Three.

-By the end of the Part One course, you will have covered:
+By the end of Part One, you will have covered:

 Lower Back and Leg Procedures